WildcatRobotics9086/9086_Unofficial_Vex_Cortex_Tutorials_And_Code/Joystick/README.md

 # Controller
-  When using a controller, all output ports are labeled.
+  When programming with a controller, all output ports are labeled.
 ## Buttons
   Buttons act like regular switches shown in the sensors section but have a different label for accessing their outputs.
 ## Joysticks